 All drugs have side effects and antidepressants are no exceptions.
 The common side effect of antidepressants is weight gain.
 Also, taking antidepressants does not necessarily mean you have to take them for life, some people get better after taking antidepressants for 5 to 6 months.

-Now that we have basic knowledge on what antidepressant is and whatnot the question is what if you take anti-depressants when not depressed.
-First, I would like to state a fact that antidepressant is not a happy pill, it does not improve a person’s mood or energy.
+Now that we have basic knowledge of what antidepressant is and whatnot the question is what if you take anti-depressants when not depressed?
+First, I would like to state the fact that an antidepressant is not a happy pill, it does not improve a person’s mood or energy.

 According to the researchers, depressed people have small volumes of these two regions compared to non-depressed people.
 The research showed that antidepressant increases the volume of the anterior cingulate cortex in depressed people while in non-depressed people, the volume of the anterior cingulate cortex and the hippocampus is reduced when antidepressants are used.

-Generally, it’s not advisable to take any kind of drug without a doctor’s prescription and I feel antidepressants too are not exceptions.
-You need to confirm from your doctor before taking antidepressants.
+Generally, it’s not advisable to take any kind of drug without a doctor’s prescription and I feel antidepressants too are no exceptions.
+You need to confirm with your doctor before taking antidepressants.
 It’s even easier because they help you find the one that’ll work perfectly for you.

 Related topic: understanding the love of God

 Seasonal Affective Disorder, SAD, is a type of depression that appears during late fall or early winter and goes away during spring and summer.
 For some people, it’s the other way around that is it gets triggered in late spring or early summer and ends in fall.
 This type of SAD is commonly called “summer depression”.

 It’s normal to feel down on some days but when it gets prolonged and you don’t have the urge to be productive for days then you need to see a doctor.
 Especially when your sleeping pattern gets disrupted and you think of taking alcohol to feel better or when you start having suicidal thoughts.